matrix-org/matrix-rust-components-kotlin/README.md

 ./scripts/build.sh -p matrix-rust-sdk-path -m crypto -t aarch64-linux-android
 ```

-To control where the AAR file will be written to, you can use the `-o output_path` option.
+Other useful flags:

+- `-o OUTPUT_DIR`: Writes the output AAR file to the dir `OUTPUT_DIR`.
+- `-r`: Produces a release build instead of a development one.

 ## Prerequisites